axelvaldez/radical-companies/_posts/book-3/2023-06-30-radical-inspiration-and-discovery.markdown

    <div class='_center'>
     <table class='_h2table'>
      <tr>
-      <th colspan='all'>Explicit Profile</th>
+      <td colspan='2' style='text-align:center; border:0; '>Explicit Profile</th>
      </tr>
      <tr>
-      <td colspan='all'>Your explicit profile is something that you maintain to let others know about, what bothers you, etc. It is not a resume or a LinkedIn profile.
+      <td colspan='2'>Your explicit profile is something that you maintain to let others know about, what bothers you, etc. It is not a resume or a LinkedIn profile.
 It is as close as possible to what you really feel.
 Our Fiat training goes against this, goes against being vulnerable, <span class='_quotespane'>because people can use use it against you.</span> But others can&rsquo;t help you without knowing you.
 For the <span class='_paradigm'>Radical</span> model to work, you have to lead with trust and the Explicit Profile is a tool you can use to trust others so they can trust you.</td>
      </tr>
     </table>
    </div>